ome/ome-files-performance/README.md

 For more references and description, see https://www.openmicroscopy.org/site/support/ome-model/ome-tiff/data.html.

-## Benchmark execution and metrics
+## Benchmark tests

-For each of the datasets above, the following benchmark pipelines were executed:
+For each of the datasets above, four benchmark tests were executed:

--   the metadata is extracted TIFF tag and converted into OME-XML then written down as OME-XML file
+-   metadata.read: the metadata is extracted from the OME-TIFF tag and converted into the OME Data Model
+-   metadata.write: the metadata is written to disk as an OME-XML file
--   the pixel data was read from the OME-TIFF datasets using the API then written down as OME-TIFF file
+-   pixeldata.read: the pixeldata is read from the OME-TIFF and stored in memory
+-   pixeldata.write: the pixeldata is written to disk as another OME-TIFF

-For both pipelines, the execution time of the reading and writing steps is measured by benchmark script using the standard system utility function and stored in a tabular form.
+For each test, the execution time is measured in the benchmark script using the standard system utility function and stored in a tabular form.

 ## Building and executing the benchmark scripts